haga-rak/floody/README.md

 **This repository c**ontains a combination of an HTTP client (floody) and an HTTP server (floodys) that can be used to test the performance of an HTTP proxy.
-Without the intermediary, this configuration can generate 300K requests per second.

 ```
 +---------+       +-----------+       +-----------+